apify/apify-docs/sources/platform/actors/running/store.md

 > Anyone is welcome to [publish Actors](/platform/actors/publishing) in the store, and you can even [monetize your Actors](/platform/actors/publishing/monetize) by renting them out to users of the platform.
 For more information about how to monetize your Actor, best practices, SEO, and promotion tips and tricks, head over to the [Getting the most of your public Actors in the Apify Store](/academy/get-most-of-actors) section of the Apify Developers Academy.

-Some actors are free to use (you will be charged only for the Apify platform usage), while the others are paid with different pricing models.
-This page will explain to you all the approaches.
+Some Actors are free to use (you will be charged only for the Apify platform usage), while others are paid with different pricing models.
+This page explains all the options.

 ## Pricing models